 Driver Education SOLs

-The following are the Driver Education Standards of Learning taught in Virginia Public Schools.
+Below are the Driver Education Standards of Learning effective fall 2022.

 DE.1 The student will demonstrate an understanding of Virginia traffic laws, licensing procedures, and other responsibilities associated with the driving privilege.
 Key concepts include

-b) traffic safety information in the Virginia Driver’s Manual;
+b) analyzing traffic safety information in the Virginia Driver’s Manual;

-c) comparing the Virginia Driver’s Manual information with the motor vehicle section of the Code of Virginia;
+c) comparing the Virginia Driver’s Manual information with the motor vehicle section of the Code of Virginia; and

 DE.2 The student will demonstrate an understanding of basic vehicle operating procedures.
 Key concepts/skills include

-b) starting procedures for automatic and manual transmissions;
+b) comparing starting procedures for automatic and manual transmissions;

-d) efficient accelerating, braking, and steering techniques; and
+d) applying efficient accelerating, braking, and steering techniques; and

 c) establishing lane position; and

 DE.
-4 The student will recognize the effects of momentum, gravity, and inertia on vehicle control and balance, and the relationship between kinetic energy and force of impact.
+4 The student will identify how laws of physics (i.e., momentum, gravity, inertia) effect force of impact.
 Key concepts/skills include

-c) compensating for shifts in vehicle load (from side to side, front to rear, and rear to front) that affect vehicle performance;
+c) identifying and accurately compensating for shifts in vehicle load (from side to side, front to rear, and rear to front) that affect vehicle performance;

 d) demonstrating how to prevent and correctly manage front tire traction loss (understeer) and rear tire traction loss (oversteer); and

-e) analyzing the cause and severity of types of collisions — head-on, near-frontal, broadside, rear-end, rollover, sideswipe.
+e) analyzing the cause and severity of types of collisions, (i.e., head-on, near-frontal, broadside, rear-end, rollover, sideswipe).

-DE.5 The student will demonstrate the ability to manage visibility, time, and space to avoid collisions and reduce driving risks.
+DE.5 The student will demonstrate the ability to manage visibility, time, and space to reduce driving risks and avoid collisions.
 Key concepts/skills include

 a) demonstrating targeting and tracking skills;

-b) synthesizing information visually from the driving environment using the SEEiT (Search, Evaluate and Execute in Time) space-management systematic decision-making process;
+b) synthesizing information visually from the driving environment using the Search, Evaluate and Execute in Time (SEEiT) space-management decision-making process;

 d) selecting appropriate speed, maintaining adequate space, and skillfully judging time and distance to safely execute basic driving maneuvers;

 e) estimating time and space needs for passing; and